nf-core/sopa/README.md

 SAMPLE2,/path/to/one/merscope_directory
 ```

+> [!WARNING]
+> If you have Visium HD data, the samplesheet will have a different format than the one above.
+Directly refer to the [usage documentation](https://nf-co.re/sopa/usage) and the [parameter documentation](https://nf-co.re/sopa/parameters).

 Then, choose a Sopa config file.
-You can find existing Sopa config files [here](https://github.com/gustaveroussy/sopa/tree/main/workflow/config).
-Follow the README instructions of the latter link to get your `--configfile`.
+You can find existing Sopa config files [here](https://github.com/gustaveroussy/sopa/tree/main/workflow/config), and follow the [corresponding README instructions](https://github.com/gustaveroussy/sopa/blob/main/workflow/config/README.md) of to get your `--configfile` argument.

 Now, you can run the pipeline using: